RichardWeiss/nubis-docs/PREREQUISITES.md

 ### AWS CLI

 It's a nubis-builder dependency, so you'll need it.
 But it's also handy on its own as an alternative to using the AWS Web Console.
+You can get most of the information you need about the AWS CLI here: (You can ignore the part about signing up for an AWS account.
+We'll provide you with the credentials you need to access the Nubis AWS accounts.) http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html